mdn/stumptown-content/project-docs/linter-spec.md

-# JavaScript reference docs structure specification
+# MDN linter specification

-This document describes the structure we want to require for JavaScript reference documentation.
+This document describes the structure that individual MDN reference documentation pages should have, and how the linter should check that the documentation follows the defined structure.

 ## Recipes and ingredients overview